 Figure 22: Spatial Planning Categories (SPCs) as contained in the Free State Provincial Spatial Development Framework (FS PSDF).
 The SPCs represent the defined categories of land-use which in turn are displayed on the zoning map of a land use scheme.

 Table 42.
 Description of and explanation of the landscape-level purpose and the desired state of the land associated with the different CBA map categories and alignment of the CBA map categories with the Spatial Planning Categories (SPCs) of the FS PSDF.

-CBA Category Мар Description Landscape-level purpose Desired state \ management objective Recommended SPC category Protected Areas Marine Living Resources Act Section 8[1] of National Forests Act 84 of 1998 World Heritage Convention Act 49 of 1999 18 Excluding the following: Management Plan All SPCs of Category A (Core Areas), excluding: A.a.9 (Mountain Catchment Area) СВА Areas that must remain in good ecological condition to meet biodiversity targets Together with protected areas, ensures that a viable representative sample of all ecosystem types and species can persist. near-natural ecological condition SPCs of Category B (Buffer Areas): B.b.1 (Freshwater Ecosystem Priority Areas; FEPA) ESA 1 Areas that must remain in at least fair ecological condition to meet biodiversity targets, support ecological functioning, or deliver ecosystem services.
-Ensures the long-term ecological functioning of natural ecological condition SPCs of Category A (Core Areas): A.a.9 (Mountain Catchment Area) SPCs of Category B (Buffer Areas): B.b.3 (Rivers or riverbeds, incl.
-32 m buffer in terms of NEMA) ESA 2 Areas in which further deterioration in ecological condition must be avoided to meet biodiversity targets, support ecological functioning, or deliver ecosystem services Maintain current land use with no intensification • SPCs of Category B (Buffer Areas): - B.b.3 (Other Natural Areas)
+СВА Мар Description Desired state \ management objective Recommended SPC category Protected Areas Areas that are formally protected in terms of the following acts: Protected Areas Act Marine Living Resources Act Section 8[1] of National Forests Act 84 of 1998 World Heritage Convention Act 49 of 1999 18 Excluding the following: Mountain catchment areas Management Plan All SPCs of Category A (Core Areas), excluding: - A.a.9 (Mountain Catchment Area) СВА Areas that must remain in good ecological condition to meet biodiversity targets Together with protected areas, ensures that a viable representative sample of all ecosystem types and species can persist. near-natural ecological condition SPCs of Category B (Buffer Areas): B.b.1 (Freshwater Ecosystem Priority Areas; FEPA) ESA 1 Areas that must remain in at least fair ecological condition to meet biodiversity targets, support ecological functioning, or deliver ecosystem services.
+Ensures the long-term ecological functioning of natural ecological condition SPCs of Category A (Core Areas): -A.a.9 (Mountain Catchment Area) SPCs of Category B (Buffer Areas): - B.b.3 (Rivers or riverbeds, incl.
+32 m buffer in terms of NEMA) ESA 2 Areas in which further deterioration in ecological condition must be avoided to meet biodiversity targets, support ecological functioning, or deliver ecosystem services the landscape as a whole.
+Maintain current land use with no intensification SPCs of Category B (Buffer Areas): B.b.3 (Other Natural Areas)

-18 Applies to the core area only.
+Applies to the core area only.
 The equivalent CBA map category for the buffer area is CBA.

-CBA Catego Map ory Landscape-level purpose Desired state \ management objective Recommended SPC category Other Areas Natural or semi-natural areas that are not required to meet biodiversity targets, support ecological functioning, or deliver ecosystem services (provided that protected areas, CBAs, and ESAs remain intact) land uses, including SPCs of Category B (Buffer Areas): B.c.1 (Public Park) B.c.2 (Landscaped areas) SPCs of Category C (Agricultural areas): C.a.1 (Bona-fide game farms) C.a.2 (Extensive stock farms) SPCs of Category F (Surface Infrastructure &amp; Buildings): F.m (Science and Technology Structures) No Remaiı Natural Areas already severely or irreversibly modified by intensive land uses.
+CBA Ma l Category Landscape-level purpose Desired state \ management objective Recommended SPC category Other Natura Areas Natural or semi-natural areas that are not required to meet biodiversity targets, support ecological functioning, or deliver ecosystem services (provided that protected areas, CBAs, and ESAs remain intact) land uses, including SPCs of Category B (Buffer Areas): - B.c.1 (Public Park) - B.c.2 (Landscaped areas) SPCs of Category C (Agricultural areas): - C.a.1 (Bona-fide game farms) - C.a.2 (Extensive stock farms) SPCs of Category F (Surface Infrastructure & Buildings): - F.m (Science and Technology Structures) No Natura Remaining Areas already severely or irreversibly modified by intensive land uses.
 All SPCs not listed for the other CBA map categories